 A ketogenic meal looks more like this: four ounces of chicken with a creamy cheese sauce served over a bed of cauliflower “rice”, a large side salad filled with leafy greens, cruciferous veggies, cucumbers, a small amount of diced tomatoes, sunflower seeds, and dressing (my preference is buttermilk ranch made at home), and then a small dessert of a keto chocolate chip cookie or a chocolate chip cookie dough fat bomb.

 If you look at a plate filled with a keto meal, the actual portion of meat/protein is tiny compared to the amount of veggies you should be eating.
-The overwhelming majority of any meal should be vegetables.
+The majority of any meal (by volume) should be vegetables.

 The good thing is that you don’t need to count the carbs in any of your leafy green or cruciferous veggies (at least according to the keto expert I follow, but more about that in a second).
 Those are “free” carbs, so fill up!
 The more, the better, in fact.